Azure/azure-powershell/src/PostgreSql/docs/Restore-AzPostgreSqlFlexibleServer.md

 # Restore-AzPostgreSqlFlexibleServer

 ## SYNOPSIS
-Restore a server from an existing backup
+Restore a PostgreSQL flexible server from an existing backup

 ## SYNTAX